 The mission of the Physician Assistant Studies Program is to:

-- Foster a commitment to evidence-based lifelong learning
+- Foster a commitment to evidence-based practice, quality improvement and patient safety.

 The Physician Assistant Studies Program was established to prepare broadly trained health professionals to carry out patient care functions traditionally performed only by a physician.
 Successful graduates of this Program will have had the opportunity to prepare themselves for conducting a sophisticated medical interview and physical examination, for analyzing laboratory data, and for organizing and integrating these findings.